Hello World

 This is the script to create pages from mdx file.

-This means the post written in mdxPages/anything/helloworld.mdx can be accessed by
+In onCreateNode, paths are created passing "mdxPages" parameters to basePath.
+This means the post written in mdxPages/anything/helloworld.mdx can be accessed by "https://YOUR_DOMAIN/anything/helloworld"

+In createPages, actual pages are created.
 Here, page metadata are fetched by graphql this is the feature of Gatsby.js.

-This means the content in mdx are rendered in TechPost.tsx
+"./src/templates/TechPost.tsx" are passed to createPage function.
+This means the content in mdx are rendered in TechPost.tsx component.

 gatsby-node.js1const {createFilePath} = require("gatsby-source-filesystem");2const path = require('path');34exports.onCreateNode = (({node, getNode, actions}) => {5 const {createNodeField} = actions;6 if (node.internal.type === 'Mdx') {7 const slug = createFilePath({node, getNode, basePath: 'mdxPages'})8 createNodeField({9 node,10 name: 'slug',11 value: slug12 })13 }14})1516exports.createPages = async ({graphql, actions}) => {17 const {createPage} = actions;18 const result = await graphql(`19 {20 allMdx(21 sort: { fields: [frontmatter___date], order: DESC }22 ) {23 nodes {24 fields {25 slug26 }27 frontmatter {28 title29 abstract30 }31 }32 }33 }`);3435 const posts = result.data.allMdx.nodes;36 posts.forEach(post => {37 createPage({38 path: post.fields.slug,39 component: path.resolve('./src/templates/TechPost.tsx'),40 context: {41 slug: post.fields.slug42 }43 })44 })45}

-In TechPost.tsx, mdx data fetched by graphql are just rendered as children of MDXRenderer
+In TechPost.tsx, mdx data fetched by graphql are just rendered as children of MDXRenderer.

 TechPost.tsx1import React from "react";2import {graphql, PageProps} from "gatsby";3import {TechPostQuery} from "../../graphql-types";4import {BlogLayout} from "../layouts/BlogLayout";5import {MDXRenderer} from "gatsby-plugin-mdx";67export default ({data}: PageProps<TechPostQuery>) => {8 // @ts-ignore9 const {body, frontmatter} = data.mdx;1011 return (12 <BlogLayout>13 <MDXRenderer>{body}</MDXRenderer>14 </BlogLayout>15 )16}1718export const query = graphql`19 query TechPost($slug: String!) {20 mdx(fields: {slug: { eq: $slug } }) {21 body22 frontmatter {23 title24 date25 abstract26 }27 }28 }29`

+BlogLayout component appears here.
 In this component, default tags are replaced to original component.

 Code blocks surrounded by "```" in markdown file are converted to code tag.

-So, I replaced it to CodeBlock for syntax highlighting.BlogLayout.tsx1import React from "react";2import {MDXProvider} from "@mdx-js/react";34export const BlogLayout: React.FC<PropsWithChildren<unknown>> = ({children}) => {5 // replacing default tags to component6 const components = {7 h1: H1,8 code: CodeBlock9 }1011 return (12 <div>13 <MDXProvider components={components}>14 {children}15 </MDXProvider>16 </div>17 )18}
+So, I replaced it to CodeBlock for syntax highlighting.post.jsx1import React from "react";2import {MDXProvider} from "@mdx-js/react";34export const BlogLayout: React.FC<PropsWithChildren<unknown>> = ({children}) => {5 // replacing default tags to component6 const components = {7 h1: H1,8 code: CodeBlock9 }1011 return (12 <div>13 <MDXProvider components={components}>14 {children}15 </MDXProvider>16 </div>17 )18}

-H1 component is the component I defined in Introduction
+H1 component is the component I defined in Introduction.

 CodeBlock component is the following component.
 Basically, I used codes introduced officially.
 I added some changes to show line number and filename.